lollcat/fab-torch/README.md

 [Annealed Flow Transport repository](https://github.com/deepmind/annealed_flow_transport).
 This fork may be found [here](https://github.com/lollcat/annealed_flow_transport), and may be used for training the CRAFT model.

+As we are still adding improvements to the efficiency and stability of the code, make sure you use the latest version.
+Additionally, if you spot any areas of the code that could be improved then make an issue and we will be more than happy to fix it.

 #### Applying FAB to a new problem:
 The most important thing to get right when applying FAB to a given problem is to make sure that AIS is returning reasonable samples,